Merzasphor/MWSE/docs/source/types/tes3dialogueInfo.md

 ### `disposition`

 The minimum disposition that the info is filtered for.
-For journal-based dialogues, this will be `nil`.
+For journal-based dialogues, this is the same as the `journalIndex` property, which should be used instead.

 **Returns**:

-* `result` (number, nil)
+* `result` (number)

 ***